Documentation – Current v24.2

 ISO 15739 Dynamic Range from patch with density ≈ 2 Color/Tone, eSFR ISO Extrapolates Dynamic Range from a single patch with density ≈ 2.

-In Color/Tone (Interactive or Auto), Dynamic Range (based on Scene-Referenced noise or SNR) is defined as density range (in the original scene) over which the scene-referenced RMS noise measured in f-stops (the inverse of the f-stop signal-to-noise ratio, SNR), remains under a specified maximum value.
+In Color/Tone (Interactive or Auto), Dynamic Range (based on Scene-Referenced noise or SNR) is defined as density range (in the original scene) over which the scene-referenced RMS noise measured in f-stops (the inverse of the f-stop signal-to-noise ratio, SNR), remains under a specified maximum value and the contrast is adequate.
 The lower the noise (the higher the SNR, which is the inverse of f-stop noise), the better the image quality.
 SNR tends to be worst in the darkest regions.
-Imatest calculates the dynamic range for several minimum SNR levels, from 10 (high image quality) to 1 (low quality).
+Imatest calculates the dynamic range for several minimum SNR levels, from 10 (20 dB; high image quality) to 1 (0 dB; low quality).

-The most straightforward way to measure a camera’s (or scanner’s) dynamic range is with a transmission step chart illuminated from behind by a lightbox.
-Reflection step charts such as the Kodak/Tiffen Q-13 or Q-14 are inadequate because their density range of around 1.9 is equivalent to 1.9 * 3.32 = 6.3 f-stops, well below that of digital cameras, though they can be used with multiple exposures and the Dynamic Range postprocessor for Stepchart and Multitest.
+The most straightforward way to measure a camera’s (or scanner’s) dynamic range is with a transmissive step chart back-illuminated by a lightbox.
+Reflection step charts such as the Kodak/Tiffen Q-13 or Q-14 are inadequate because their density range of around 1.9 is equivalent to 1.9 * 3.32 = 6.3 f-stops, well below that of digital cameras, though they can be used with multiple exposures and the Dynamic Range postprocessor for Stepchart and Color/Tone.

 Transmission step chart

-Several transmission step charts are listed in Using Stepchart.
-In this page, we focus on the recommended Imatest 36-patch Dynamic Range and High Dynamic Range charts.
+Several transmission step charts are listed in the Dynamic Range page.
+In this page, we focus on the recommended Imatest 36-patch Dynamic Range charts. which come in several variants with density step of approximately 0.1 in light regions and maximum densities of approximately 3.6, 6, and 8.2.

 Imatest 36-patch Dynamic Range chart